graphaware/neo4j-framework/README.md

 #### Usage

-To use the API, simply instantiate one of the `ImprovedTransactionData` implementations, passing in the Neo4j `TransactionData` object. `LazyTransactionData` is recommended as it is the easiest one to use.
+To use the API, simply instantiate one of the `ImprovedTransactionData` implementations.
+`LazyTransactionData` is recommended as it is the easiest one to use.

 ```java
      GraphDatabaseService database = new TestGraphDatabaseFactory().newImpermanentDatabase();